space-concordia-robotics/robotics-prototype/README.md

 - `cp commit_message_hook.py .git/hooks/prepare-commit-msg`
 - `cp branch_name_verification_hook.py .git/hooks/post-checkout`

-If you're on windows, install [Git Bash](https://git-scm.com/downloads) to be able to run the same commands.

 ### Run the GUI
 Firstly, in a new terminal you should run `rosgui` (this is one of the new aliases in .bash_aliases that you added) to launch a ROS server